-In this quote there is an intersection with a First Year Seminar I am teaching on Tim Ingold’s Being Alive: Essays on Movement, Knowledge and Description:
+In this quote there was an intersection with a First Year Seminar I taught on Tim Ingold’s Being Alive: Essays on Movement, Knowledge and Description:

 The truth is that the propositions of art and architecture, to the extent that they carry force, must be grounded in a profound understanding of the lived world, and conversely that anthropological accounts of the manifold ways in which life is lived would be of no avail if they were not brought to bear on speculative inquiries into what the possibilities for human life might be.
 Thus art, architecture and anthropology have in common that they observe, describe and propose.
 (Ingold 2012:xi)